BALINESE HOLIDAYS, RITUALS AND CELEBRATIONS

 Over 150,000 people carrying baskets packed with offerings show up for the climax of the festival, the Taur rites.
 The ceremony is presided over by 23 white-robbed priests wearing turbaned crowns.
 Special gambuh dances are performed, prayers are said and scores of animals-from anteaters to eagles-are sacrificed to appease to various demonic manifestations of Bali's supreme being, Rudra.
 The festival ends a few day later during a closing ceremony when a priest sprinkles holy water on dignitaries who have attended the event.♤

-Nyepi, the Balinese New Year
+Nyepi — the Hindu Day of Silence and Balinese New Year

 Melasti